We offer face to face and telephone appointments for GPs and Nurse Practitioners.

-Telephone consultations can continue to be booked via reception or via our appointments online system.
+Telephone consultations can be booked via reception, Patient Access or the NHS App

-Nurse and HCA appointments will still be available to book via reception.
+Nurse and HCA appointments are available to book via reception.

 We offer an extra 7.25 hours per week of appointments outside our normal working day.
 These appointments will vary from week to week.

 They will also be split between the Risborough and Chinnor locations.